primalfunk/chess_trainer/README.md

 # Python Chess Game

 This is a simple chess GUI built with Python and Pygame configured to run with Stockfish and expose some of its parameters.
-Future versions will consider different ways of using the engine evaluation and connecting to my own UCI-compatable engine.
+Future versions will consider different ways of using the engine evaluation and connecting to different UCI engines.

 ## Description